hyperledger/fabric-test/tools/PTE/README.md

         Note that action is ignored.
 PTE instantiates chaincode on all peers of each organization listed in channelOpt.orgName.

         **Recommendation: instantiate a chaincode on the organization before sending a transaction to any peer of that organization.**

+    * ### Upgrade a chaincode
+        To Upgrade a chaincode, set the transType to `upgrade`:

+            "transMode": "Constant",
+            "transType": "upgrade",
+            "invokeType": "Move",

+        and rest of the steps are same as for instantiating a chaincode (see above).

 * ### Query Blockchain Height Operations
     For any query blockchain height activities (query block), set transType to `QueryBlock`: